 ChaplainFr.
 John Thorpe guides us in the fulfillment of our spiritual mission to educate students in a Christian environment.
-We worship together as a community (kindergarten through eighth grade) each Monday, Wednesday and Friday.
+We worship together as a community (first through eighth grade) each Monday, Wednesday and Friday.
 On Tuesdays, Fr.
 Thorpe leads a chapel service specific to Lower School students, and on Thursdays, he leads one for Middle School students.
 On their non-chapel day, students work with their homeroom teachers (Lower School) or advisors (Middle School) on small-group Chapel Applied lessons that focus on character development.

 Fr.
 Thorpe also teaches the seventh and eighth grade religion elective and coordinates the school’s Episcopal Schools Sunday, Christmas, Easter and other celebrations.Through his work, Fr.
 Thorpe embodies the five tenets of Episcopal education to which we, as a school, are committed: